hashicorp/terraform-provider-aws/website/docs/r/appflow_flow.html.markdown

 * `description` - (Optional) Description of the flow you want to create.
 * `kms_arn` - (Optional) ARN (Amazon Resource Name) of the Key Management Service (KMS) key you provide for encryption.
 This is required if you do not want to use the Amazon AppFlow-managed KMS key.
 If you don't provide anything here, Amazon AppFlow uses the Amazon AppFlow-managed KMS key.
 * `tags` - (Optional) Key-value mapping of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `metadata_catalog_config` - (Optional) A [Catalog](#metadata-catalog-config) that determines the configuration that Amazon AppFlow uses when it catalogs the data that’s transferred by the associated flow.
+When Amazon AppFlow catalogs the data from a flow, it stores metadata in a data catalog.

 ### Destination Flow Config